Xceptance/xlt-jmeter-suite/README.md

 * implemented, as it is in JMeter

 ### Assertions
-* assertion checker from JMeter are implemented and fire events in XLT, additonal we support the continue (only events) and stop function from JMeter (ResultBrowser and errors)
+* assertion checker from JMeter are implemented and fire events in XLT, additional we support the continue (only events) and stop function from JMeter (ResultBrowser and errors)

 ### Post-Processors
 * implemented but not all are working at the moment